jacqueline37/Light-Unit-Converter/README.md

 - solid angle (sr)
 - beam angle (deg)

-Conversions are only performed when physically consistent assumptions are available.
+Conversions are only performed when a reasonable physical assumption exists.

 ---